 DL3.2.AM: Present an argument with supporting evidence for or against a school policy or political issue.

-DL3.1.AH: Support an argument and counter argument using a variety of evidence such as statistics, data or polls.
+DL3.2.AH: Support an argument and counter argument using a variety of evidence such as statistics, data, or polls.

 World Language Standards of